ALUDeveloperStudentClub/Machine-Learning-study-Jams/README.md

 Here's what our series offers and what to expect from this repo:

-⭐ Python Basics: Master variables, loops, functions, and data types.
+⭐ Python Basics: Control structures, functions, and data types.

 ⭐ Math Fundamentals: Strengthen your understanding of linear algebra, calculus, and statistics.